rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 New "soon", potentially short

+1. My favorite mug.  ("Where God drinks coffee".
+I'd prefer that it were more inclusive and read "Where G-d drinks coffee", but you can't have everything.
+Broke.)
+(Or maybe "one of my favorite mugs")
 1. Red-green color blindness.
 I'm red-green color blind.
 I'm not sure if everyone experiences this difference the same way, so I can just report on my own experience.
 Being red-green color blind does not mean